UPPMAX/programming_formalisms/docs/deployment/deploy.md

     - Paste the code

     - Did it work??
-    - Reload the GitHub page and see the fiels present locally is also present there.
+    - Reload the GitHub page and see the files present locally is also present there.

     **Done!**